 Misconfigured Cloud Storage

-A survey “State of DevSecOps,” from Accurics, reported that misconfigured cloud storage services in 93% of cloud deployments led to over 200 breaches in the past two years, exposing more than 30 billion records.
+“State of DevSecOps,” from Accurics, reported that misconfigured cloud storage services in 93% of cloud deployments led to over 200 breaches in the past two years, exposing more than 30 billion records.

 With the growing complexity in services, misconfiguration of cloud storage increases.
 It can damage the stored data or information with data manipulation, deletion of data, or public exposure of data.
 It is required to keep default security and access management settings for sensitive data.
 Let’s look into the significant risks that cause misconfiguration: